Tootsie (musical): Act Two

 Sandy returns to their apartment in a frenzy.
-She and Jeff fight over Michael's influence on her and Jeff's writing stagnance until Jeff hits on her, and they realize they are attracted to each other.
+She and Jeff fight over Michael's influence on her and Jeff's writing stagnation until Jeff hits on her, and they realize they are attracted to each other.
 Just as they are about to kiss, Sandy panics about how what they're doing is a bad idea but is cut off by Jeff kissing her ("What's Gonna Happen Reprise 2").
 They run off into the bedroom.
 Michael comes home the morning after, and in between his regret, realizes how creating Dorothy widened his empathy towards the women in his life.
 He apologizes to an emerging Sandy for obstructing her chances with the show.
 Sandy admits that idealizing Michael was hindering her self-confidence and potential future alongside Jeff, who hands Michael a play penned from the experience.
 Michael wonders if Julie will ever speak to him again ("Michael's Reprise").
 Later, Michael meets Julie at the park, awkwardly apologizing.
 Julie at first retorts his damage was to everyone in the production as well as her, and when she relays the vast disappointment and bias that women experience, Michael vows to listen to anything she needs conveying.
 She gently concedes that Michael truly staked his pride to perform, but she misses Dorothy.
 Michael offers a better, forthcoming connection from what they shared before, however closely; Julie allows it.
 They silently move back to a bench to determine this, between their chastening and hope ("Thank You").